-Born and raised in Dayton, a city of hardworking middle-class citizens, 24-year-old Zach Jeckering is no stranger to hustling.
+Born and raised in Dayton, Ohio, a city of hardworking middle-class citizens, 24-year-old Zach Jeckering is no stranger to hustling.
 Working at Wood Burl Coffee by day and creating for Hooligans Tribe at night, Zach built his budding streetwear clothing brand from zero.

 In early 2011 the idea clicked and by 2013, Zach was working with patterns and sewing his own pieces because manufactures minimum prices were too high.
 The three solid triangles hovering above a line that he designed would become the logo for the business that he always wanted to start.
-Hooligans Tribe was born and Zach was on his way to bringing Ohio a much needed, authentic brand for the streets.
+Hooligans Tribe was born and Zach was on his way to bringing Ohio a much needed, authentic and clean brand for the streets.

 With heavy roots in skate culture, the DIY mentally is important to Zach and his brand.
 Nearly everything coming from HT at this point is done in-house.
 Designing, cutting, sewing, screen printing, photography, creative direction, etc. all pass through Zach and if anyone else helps these days, it is probably his friend Brenden Schindler.
 Zach does credit Mason Schindler and Erik Ullrich for really giving the brand life in the beginning, and photographers Jake and William Foster for their assistance with photos.

 Zach is self-taught in everything that it takes to run HT, “I’d rather put my money towards the tools and figure it out myself” he told us.
 Having full control and being involved in every part of the process will pay off big time for him in the long run.

 Zach Jeckering is no stranger to repurposing items and turning them into something completely different.
 Some of his standout pieces of 2015 were jackets and sweaters turned into HT bags (pictured below).